neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ---
 > ⏳ 10

-Let's formalize our first optimality theory model in terms of a mathematical expression for $F$, the net fitness of a phenotype.
+Let's formalize an optimality theory model for $F$, the net fitness of a phenotype, in terms of the two factors you just examined.

 $$
   F = t + e
 $$
 where $t$ = time foraging (searching for and eating food) and $e$ = probability of escaping a predator.

-If there are multiple possible phenotypes (in this case vigilant or not vigilant), then the phenotype that confers greater total fitness to the animal will be favored by natural selection.
+If there are multiple possible phenotypes (in this case *vigilant* or *not vigilant*), then, by optimality theory, the phenotype that confers greater total fitness to the animal will be favored by natural selection.
 Therefore, the solution to an optimality model is to find the point (phenotype) where net fitness ($F$) is maximized.

 ***Q: Would the vigilant phenotype or the not vigilant phenotype have a higher value of $t$?***